FunctionalUrology/SpheroScan/README.md

 # Prerequisite
   - To install SpheroScan, you will need to have a compatible operating system (Mac or Linux).
   - Anaconda installed.
 You can follow the official Conda documentation (https://docs.conda.io/projects/continuumio-conda/en/latest/user-guide/install/index.html) to install Conda.
 Once installed, run the command ```conda list``` in your terminal to test your installation.
 You could follow [this tutorial](https://pythonsimplified.com/managing-python-virtual-environments-with-conda/) to learn more about conda.
+  - Git installed.
+Git is included as a default on many Mac and Linux systems.
+To confirm if it's installed on your machine, open the terminal and type ```git version```.
+If Git is not present, you can follow the official [Git guide](https://github.com/git-guides/install-git) to install the latest version.

 # Installation
   - #### Download sourcecode and model weights.